-Sperm Leakage After Insemination: What’s Normal?
+Sperm Leakage After Insemination: Is It Normal?

-Sperm Leakage After Insemination: What’s Normal and What’s Not?
+Sperm Leakage After Insemination: Is It Normal?

 A bit of leakage is normal and expected.
 Here’s why: